 To understand Netflix's strengths, it's important to view the firm as its customers see it.
-And for the most part, what they see they like-a lot!
-Netflix customers are rabidly loyal and rave about the service.
-The firm repeatedly ranks at the top of customer satisfaction surveys.
+And for the most part, up until the summer of 2011 what they saw they liked-a lot!
+The firm has repeatedly ranked at the top of customer satisfaction surveys.
 Ratings agency ForeSee has named Netflix the number one e-commerce site in terms of customer satisfaction in eleven out of twelve surveys conducted since 2005 (placing it ahead of Apple and Amazon, among others).
 Netflix has also been cited as the best at satisfying customers by the American Customer Satisfaction Index (ACSI), Nielsen, and Fast Company and was also named the Retail Innovator of the Year by the National Retail Federation.